sketchplugins/plugin-directory/README.md

 - [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.
 - [Reset Image Aspect Ratio](https://github.com/perrysmotors/reset-image-aspect-ratio), by Giles Perry: A Sketch plugin that resets the aspect ratio of selected images.
 - [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
-- [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Sketch Align To Grid](https://github.com/pravdomil/sketch-align-to-grid), by Pravdomil: Let's align selection to grid
 - [Sketch Cats](https://github.com/pravdomil/sketch-cats), by pravdomil: Render layers in Sketch as various images of cats
 - [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fix-sketch-trackpad-speed), by Pravdomil: Speed up your scrolling across all artboards
 - [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Sketch Guides](https://github.com/pratikjshah/sketch-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Sketch Minimap](https://github.com/abynim/sketch-minimap), by Aby Nimbalkar: Navigate large pages with ease
 - [Sketch Map](https://github.com/she1991/Sketch-Map), by Akash Shetye: Get a bird's eye views of your prototype flows.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud
 - [Sketch Artboard Notes](https://github.com/abynim/sketch-artboard-notes), by Aby Nimbalkar: A minimal plugin to add notes to artboards in Sketch
 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
-- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Format Symbol Names](https://github.com/perrysmotors/format-symbol-names), by Giles Perry: A Sketch plugin to nicely format the names of all artboards or symbol masters on the current page
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.